David-Hajek/Web-UI-Design-Group-Project/README.md

 - Main contributions: HTML, CSS, JS for shopping cart functionality including the cart tab & cart storage.
 - Challenges faced and how they were solved: Struggled with properly implementing cart storage to the product page, solved by taking a step back and learning how to properly create a svelte store and linking it to a page.
 Struggled with understanding CSS styling but solved by using the inspect element to gather better visuals on how the page was laid out
 - What was learned or improved during the process: I learned a lot about Svelte functionalities such as Svelte stores and how to link certain parts of a web page together.
 My knowledge on creating effective and visually appealing website layouts was also improved from studying the code of my team members.

+KNOWN BUGS: The cart tab buttons do not truncate into a single screen when accessed from mobile, this was working on my home PC while testing but does not work on the college computers

 Elisabeth Sykorova (elisabeth-sykorova):
 - Main contributions: Category filter, search filter, visual cohesiveness, contact & about pages, main page item hover effect, adding content to page, main page nav, contact, about us mobile responsiveness